tkuboi/csc365WebAppExample/README.md

 # csc365WebAppExample

+### To Set up this example
+1. clone this repo, or download it as a zip file and extract it on your computer.
+2. Open the root directory of this repo with your favorite IDE.
+With IntelliJ, for example, just click "open" on the main menu and select the directory.

 ### To Configure Datasource with Tomcat
 1. Create META-INF directory under webapp directory
 2. Create context.xml file in the META-INF directory